Caribbean Charter Vacation

 That really is up to you!
 First, it depends on if you are interested in sailboats or power cats.
 Our exceptional sailboat fleet is comprised of sail catamarans and monohulls including Lagoon, Nautitech, Fountaine Pajot, Bavaria, Jeanneau, Beneteau and Dufour sailboats ranging from 30' - 56'.

 For the ultimate experience aboard our power catamarans, the MarineMax 362 MarineMax 382 comfortably accommodates two couples.
 The salon of the 382 can also accommodate two children.
 For a spacious 3 cabin layout, you can't beat the MarineMax 443, with a forward master cabin spanning her beam and a full king size walk around berth and en suite head.
 Port and starboard cabins have ample space and private en-suite heads.
 The MarineMax 484 provides outstanding and spacious living comforts for 4 couples, or even 10 guests.
 The salon is large and converts to double berths if needed.
 Four equal size double cabins all include private en suite heads, walk around berth access and plenty of storage.
 Both aft cabins can be converted to twin berths if desired.

 No, there is no license required and depending on your boating experience, you may already be qualified to skipper one of our yachts.
 Let’s take a look at your boating résumé to review your experience and verify that you are approved to captain your charter.
 See the boating resume here.

 Where will I dock each night?

-You can chose to pick up a mooring ball at a destination of your choice, anchor in a harbor or even visit ports to find docks and a yacht club, such as The Bitter End Yacht Club and Scrub Island.
+You can chose to pick up a mooring ball at a destination of your choice, anchor in a harbor or even visit ports to find docks and yacht clubs like Scrub Island.

 It’s a tropical paradise complete with an ideal tropical climate complete with tradewinds and plenty of sunshine.
 Daytime temperatures average 79 – 85 degrees, and nighttime temperatures are typically 75 – 80 degrees.
 There can be some quick local rain showers, but they usually last no more than 30 minutes.
 Overall, think of it as, well, outstanding.
 See here for more details.